6 essential change management tools for 2022

 • Screenshots

-This versatility comes in handy, as it grants you the freedom to select the best format for each guide.
+This versatility is handy, allowing you to select the best format for each guide.
 For example, you may find that your employees respond better to videos showing them what to do instead of PDFs with plain text.
 You can easily insert each guide into any help desk or LMS (learning management system).

 #5: Wrike